Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Evaluation

+\head{Performance Sensitivity to Migration Queue Size} \fig~\ref{fig:sensitivity}(a) shows the impact of migration queue size on \namePaper{}'s \camii{average I/O request latency}.
 We make three key observations.
-First, optimal migration queue size is 10 for our evaluated workloads.
-This may vary slightly across workloads and HSS configurations.
-Second, low queue depths (i.e., < 5) may result in many migration candidates being dropped, which leads to performance degradation.
-If the migration queue size is 0, \namePaper{} shows poor performance because it does not perform any data migration.
-Third, larger-sized queues can hold more migration candidates, but the oldest candidates may become stale (i.e., past migration decisions may not correlate with current access patterns and HSS conditions), which adversely impacts HSS performance.
+First, a migration queue size of 10 entries provides the \camii{lowest latency} in our evaluated configurations.
+Second, low queue \camii{sizes} (i.e., < 5) limit the number of migration candidates, which results in performance degradation due to dropping many useful migration candidates.
+If the queue size is 0, \namePaper{} performs no data migration and exhibits poor performance.
+Third, large queues store more migration candidates, but increase the likelihood of older entries becoming stale.
+This causes migration decisions not to reflect current system conditions.

-\head{Performance Sensitivity to Migration Agent's Reward} \fig~\ref{fig:sensitivity}(b) shows the performance impact of the number of I/O requests considered for the migration agent's delayed reward (See Equation \ref{eq_Janus_migration_reward}).
+\head{Performance Sensitivity to Migration Agent's Reward} \fig~\ref{fig:sensitivity}(b) shows the \camii{latency impact} of the number of future I/O requests ($n$) used to compute the migration agent's delayed reward (See Equation \ref{eq_Janus_migration_reward}). \camii{The value of $n$ determines how far into the future the migration agent evaluates the impact of its decisions, and its optimal value depends on several factors, including (1) inter-request times of incoming I/O requests after migration, (2) workload access patterns (e.g., access frequency and reuse distance), and (3) system conditions (e.g., device capacities).} We make three key observations.

-We make three key observations.
-First, the optimal number of requests is 50 in our evaluated configuration, but may vary slightly across workloads and HSS configurations, and depends on factors including (1) inter-request times of incoming I/O requests after migration, (2) workload access patterns (e.g., access frequency and reuse distance of a page), and (3) system conditions (e.g., device capacity utilization).
-Second, considering fewer requests (e.g., < 10) may not provide the right reward to the agent because the effect of migrations is not seen immediately in the placement latencies of these few requests.
-Third, if we consider more I/O requests (e.g., 250), we see lower performance because of two reasons: (i) the impact of data migration is diluted if we consider a large number of incoming requests, and (ii) I/O requests that arrive too far into the future after data migration may not see a direct impact.